-The zinc mineralisation is often present in small quantities together with the tin and copper mineralisation although the majority of zinc is hosted separately in a massive pyrite unit together with lead and silver.
+The zinc and lead mineralisation is often present in small quantities together with the tin and copper mineralisation although the majority of these elements are hosted separately in a massive pyrite unit together with silver.
 Structure appears to control the intensity of the galena and sphalerite replacement of the pyrite.
 In drill hole BGH001 the pyrite unit was crosscut by a shear/fault zone and replacement was almost complete over an interval of 14m, with at least 6m of those being massive sulphides.
 The massive zinc and lead mineralisation is shown in Figure 6.

 Figure 6: Photograph of Drill Core showing Massive Sphalerite (Zinc) and Galena (Lead)

 Tin mineralisation is better developed at Gecomines with thicker and more numerous cassiterite veins and substantial copper mineralisation in parts.
 Golghota has less cassiterite and veins are normally thinner, however the lead and zinc mineralisation is more prevalent, likely due to the presence of the massive pyrite unit.